Frequently Asked Questions (FAQ)

 If there is an emergency and you must be late, please call the Island Contact for the location of the retreat.

 YES, it is very important you stay for the entire weekend.
 If you arrive late or leave early you will miss important parts of the retreat experience, and we will not be able to give you your certificate of completion verifying your attendance.

 Meals will be provided on Saturday (breakfast, lunch, and dinner) and Sunday (breakfast and lunch).

 If you are a vegetarian or have other dietary concerns, please let us know at the time of your registration.
 We will do our best to accommodate your needs.

 Each room will have a bed, dresser, writing table.
-Separate community bathrooms/showers are provided for men and women.
-Each person will have a roommate of the same sex for the weekend.*
+Separate community bathrooms/showers are provided for men and women. *

 (While EE recognizes couples may already be living together, you will not be permitted to share a room with your fiancé on the weekend.
 Since the Catholic Church requires baptized Catholics get married in the Church, the same applies to couples who are civilly married.)